Integrate Gmail with GitLab to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 send a new email message.

-Add or remove a label on a specific email or the first email that matches a subject or sender.
+Add or remove labels on a specific email or on emails matching sender, subject, or thread ID.

-Reply to an existing Gmail thread (plain text or HTML).
-Supports To/CC/BCC, attachments, custom sender name, and optional labels.
+Reply to an existing email thread — choose recipients (sender/all/specific), send text or HTML, add attachments, and apply labels.

 Retrieve all messages in a thread excluding those sent from the specified email address.

-Find Gmail messages by sender, subject, label, or AI/advanced query and return message details, attachments, and a next-page token.
+Search emails (manual or AI), resolve custom labels by name or ID, and return message details, attachments, and a next-page token.

 Retrieve attachments from an email by Message ID and return attachment details (filename, MIME type, size) and accessible URLs.